Cougars (30 Rock): Plot

 Liz develops a crush on Jamie, the new twenty-year-old coffee delivery man, and after some initial hesitation, she agrees to go on a date with him.
 Before the date, Liz gets cold feet, but she is encouraged to attend by Jenna, who declares Liz a cougar, a term describing "hot older ladies pouncing on their young prey".
 Liz agrees and goes on a successful date with Jamie; the pair agree to go on a second date.
 Prior to this second date, Liz goes to Jamie's apartment only to discover that Jamie still lives with his mother, who looks exactly like Liz.

 Frank begins to question his sexuality when he realizes that he has a crush on Jamie.
-He even tries to, unsuccessfully, rival Liz to go on a date with Jamie.
-Later, Frank realizes that the only man he is attracted to is Jamie and decides that he is in fact not gay.
+He even tries, unsuccessfully, to rival Liz to go on a date with Jamie.
+Later, Frank realizes that the only man he is attracted to is Jamie and realizes that he's not gay after a night out at a gay nightclub.

-In order to become a cougar herself, Jenna starts to date Aidan, a teenage freshmen at New York University.
-Jenna breaks up with Aidan when he starts to annoy her by wearing heelies and playing portable video games and acting like Jenna is his mother.
+In order to become a cougar herself, Jenna starts to date Aidan, a teenage freshman at New York University.
+Jenna breaks up with Aidan when he starts to annoy her by wearing heelies, playing portable video games and acting like Jenna is his mother.

-Tracy is ordered to do community service in the form of coaching the Knuckle Beach Little League Baseball Team.
-Knuckle Beach happens to be "the worst neighborhood in New York".
-Hoping to inspire the team, Jack agrees to help Tracy and he donates uniforms to the team on behalf of the Sheinhardt Wig Company which is NBC's fictitious parent company.
+After hitting a police officer's horse, Tracy is ordered to do community service.
+His assignment: coach the worst Little League Team (the team is 0 and 18) in New York's worst neighborhood, Knuckle Beach.
+Hoping to inspire the team, Jack agrees to help Tracy and he donates uniforms to the team on behalf of the Sheinhardt Wig Company (NBC's fictitious parent company, as mentioned in season one).
 Jack replaces Tracy with Kenneth Parcell (Jack McBrayer) because he realizes that even with the newfound inspiration from both Jack and Tracy, the team is still failing.
 The team begins to revolt when they find out that Tracy has been fired.
 To counter this, Jack forms a coalition with Tracy and they replace members of the team with Grizz and Dot Com (Grizz Chapman and Kevin Brown).